 Register the parameters of a callback.
-Used by language bindings. format follows the format specification of the class creation parameters format, but it adds the "double" option and remove array options.
+Used by language bindings. format follows the format specification of the class creation parameters format, but it adds the "double" option and remove other options.
 It can have none, one or more of the following.

 - "b" = (unsigned char) byte

 - "i" = (int) integer

 - "f" = (float) real

 - "d" = (double) real

-- "s" = (char) string
+- "s" = (char\) string

-- "h" = (Ihandle) element handle The default return value for all callbacks is "i" (int).
+- "h" = (Ihandle\) element handle The default return value for all callbacks is "i" (int).
 But the return value can be specified using one of the above parameters, after all parameters using "=" to separate it from them.

 Returns the format of the parameters of a registered callback.
-If NULL then the default callback definition is assumed.

-void iupLayoutSetExpand (Ihandle ih)
+void iupLayoutSetExpand ( Ihandle \ ih )

-Updates the expand member of the IUP object from the EXPAND attribute.
+Updates the expand member of the IUP object from the EXPAND

+attribute.
 Should be called in the begining of the ComputeNaturalSize of each element.